Bernankez/BilibiliFans/README.md

 - [x] Restrict stencil
 - [ ] Favicon
 - [ ] Avatar cropper
-- [ ] Disabled when no current template
+- [x] Disabled when there is no current template
 - [x] Slide to change the size of generation
 - [x] Deprecate html2canvas, draw native canvas